Hypatchia/StatisticalModelingSimulation/README.md

+### Overview
-### This GitHub repository houses a collection of code related to Statics and Data Science from my Msc Degree in Applied Statics.
+This GitHub repository serves as a comprehensive collection of code developed during my Master of Science (MSc) Degree in Applied Statistics.
+The code covers a wide range of topics in statistics and data science, showcasing practical applications and hands-on experience gained throughout the academic program.

 ### Built in: